lisajamhoury/simple-peer-wrapper/README.md

-# Browser to Browser Connection with Simple Peer, Socket.io, & Express
+# Browser to Browser Connection with Simple Peer, Socket.io and Express

 This combines an Express Server with [Realtime Communication with WebRTC](https://codelabs.developers.google.com/codelabs/webrtc-web/#0) Socket.io Signal Server from Codelabs, and [Simple Peer](https://github.com/feross/simple-peer).